Renewed Push for Universal Charitable Deduction

 From revocation and suspension to missed filings and unresolved compliance issues, we bring clarity to what’s at stake—and a clear legal path to getting back on track.

 Good governance isn’t just best practice—it’s a legal obligation for every nonprofit organization.
-At FPLG, we help boards of directors and executive leadership teams establish strong governance frameworks that promote accountability, transparency, and long-term sustainability.
+At FPLG, our nonprofit governance lawyers and nonprofit governance attorneys help boards of directors and executive leadership teams establish strong governance frameworks that promote accountability, transparency, and long-term sustainability.
 Our nonprofit attorneys provide guidance on fiduciary duties, draft and review bylaws and board policies, develop conflict-of-interest procedures, and support effective decision-making at the board level.

 We also assist with governance audits, board training sessions, and risk mitigation strategies tailored to your organization’s structure and stage of growth.
 Whether your organization is navigating leadership transitions, exploring strategic partnerships, or responding to inquiries from regulators, our legal counsel ensures your governance practices are solid, compliant, and aligned with your mission.